PgDoorman Basic Usage Guide

 --format, -fOutput format: yaml (default) or toml.
 If --output is specified, format is auto-detected from file extension.
 This flag overrides auto-detection

-The command connects to your PostgreSQL server, automatically detects all databases and users, and creates a complete, well-documented configuration file.
-This is especially useful for quickly setting up PgDoorman in new environments.
+The command connects to PostgreSQL, detects databases and users, and creates a documented configuration file.

 PostgreSQL Environment Variables